The music of the Indonesia Gamelan conceals powerful martial art applications. The dance of silat is a mnemonic learning system.

 The key to activating the parasympathetic nervous system is the eyes.
 They say it; the eyes are the windows to the soul.
 In this case, the eyes are the key to controlling the nervous system.
 Training to maintain constant peripheral vision is the key.

 We must learn to use mental and physical techniques to override our fear or anger.
 SN wants to dominate, and we must learn to control it.
 Thus, the biggest battle is always with the Self.
 You’ll need to learn how to manage fear and anger.
 It is essential in a combat situation.
 And it works in other areas of your life as well.

 The application of peripheral vision and proper body alignment enables you to move on time and in the right way.
 Internalized rhythm and melody and peripheral vision allow the practitioner to move on time.
-The internalized rhythm and music “mutes” the active mind.
+The secret to the dance of silat is internalizing rhythm and music to mute the active mind.

 When these elements are combined, it ensures fluid thinking and movement.
 Now one can apply dance as a martial art.
 Managing fear and anger in a combative confrontation is an essential advantage.
 In this sense, a physical fight is not combat but a dance.
 It also becomes the unfolding of the rhythms of the sacred dance.
 Thus, enabling the practice of martial arts hidden in plain sight.

-The dance of Silat doesn’t look like other martial arts.
-Silat does not look like other commercial martial arts forms.
-It does not follow a consistent type of movement, which is intentional.
-Many silat movements look jerky and contain changes in direction.
+It doesn’t look like other commercial martial arts which have consistent “starts and stops.”
+It does not follow a constant pace or flow of movement, which is intentional.
+Many movements are jerky and contain changes in direction.
 They also include circular, straight-line actions with unusual cadence and tempos.